Join our startup, we’ll cut your pay by 40%!

 - And you don’t want to work for a manager who isn’t competent enough to realize what’s bad for the company.

-And if you are stuck working for such a company, you might want to read my book, The Programmer’s Guide to a Sane Workweek.
+And if you are stuck working for such a company and you’re thinking of finding a new job, you might want to read my book: Negotiate a 3-Day Weekend.